On Koszul duality for Kac-Moody groups: Construction of DG models

 \section{Construction of DG models}

 In this appendix, we construct differential-graded (DG) models for certain triangulated categories of complexes of sheaves on schemes or stacks.
 These DG models are known to exist in greater generality; however, we need explicit constructions for the purpose of proving the various equivalences in \S\ref{s:dual}.
 The basic strategy is to single out certain distinguished generators of the category in question (such as IC-sheaves or \fm tilting sheaves) and show that the endomorphism algebra of their direct sum is a {\em formal} DG algebra.
 We then identify the original category with the derived category of DG modules over this formal DG algebra.
-We remark that this strategy is standard in geometric representation theory, see \cite[\S9.5-9.7]{ABG} and \cite[\S6.5]{BF}; our contribution here is to give a unified way of treating diverse situations (such as equivariant and monodromic categories that appear in the main body of the article).
+We remark that this strategy is standard in geometric representation theory, see \cite[\S9.5-9.7]{ABG} and \cite[\S6.5]{BF}; see also \cite{Sch} for an approach in the setting of complex algebraic geometry and mixed Hodge modules.
+Our contribution here is to give a unified way of treating diverse situations (such as equivariant and monodromic categories that appear in the main body of the article).